vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 The client requires swarm log collection (ELK or KELK type) to display the output.

 Invocation of Client Console v2 should (initially) follow the same pattern as v1: extraction with `boot-commandline` and invocation with `start-service` instead of `start`.
 The `start-service` command then starts the (replicated) client service and hooks interactively into the container instance on the local node.

+## Controlplane API

+### repo prepare

+Split into two parts: setting author details and setting HTTPS / SSH format on remote origin

+## modeco.swarm.base

+Make initial container log processing pipeline lighter and faster with priority to metrics processing, then logs, then other entries.